AnnaNCS/databases/README.md

 This repository represents a mock university database.
 In order to run this program and web application:

-- Download the following files into a folder 'database'
+- Download the following files into a folder 'databases'
 - Move the folder into XAMPP/htdocs
 - Go to http://localhost/databases/index.php in your browser